 Once you were given a diagnosis for your child, you wanted to know everything there was to know about it.

 When it comes to supporting your neurodivergent, chronically ill/disabled child in education, you want to do the same: find all the books, websites, and resources you can get your hands on about your child’s diagnosis.
 But, what happens when your child’s diagnosis is rare?
-Or, when your child presents with symptoms that fall under several conditions?
+Or, when your child presents with symptoms that fall under multiple conditions?
 What happens when no book, website, or educational program exists with your child’s name on it?

-Does this mean that you can’t homeschool your disabled child?
+Does this mean that you can’t support your child?

-The good news is that you most certainly can homeschool, even if an educational program for your child’s diagnosis does not exist.
+The good news is that you most certainly can, even if an educational program for your child’s diagnosis does not exist.
 This article explains why it’s recommended to teach to symptoms and not to a diagnosis.

 Diagnosis vs. Symptoms

-Diagnosis, according to Dictionary.com, is defined as “the process of determining by examination the nature and circumstances of a diseased condition.”
+According to Dictionary.com, diagnosis is defined as “the process of determining by examination the nature and circumstances of a diseased condition.”
 Some examples of specific diagnoses are Down Syndrome, Dyslexia, or ADHD.

 A symptom is defined as “a phenomenon that arises from and accompanies a particular disease or disorder and serves as an indication of it.”
 Some examples of symptoms include fine motor delays, difficulty reading, or inattention.